Skip to content

 Purpose

 Exploratory manual testing is used for situations where you have a new or changing application and the user interface is still evolving.
-Traditional manual testing, where you create a test case ahead of time, define the prescriptive test steps and then assign it to the tester does not make sense in such cases.
-The solution is to perform exploratory testing, where you explore using the application at the same time as creating the test script.
-The created test script can then be published to your test management system (i.e. SpiraTest) for future regression testing.
+Traditional manual testing, where you create a test case ahead of time, define prescriptive test steps, and then assign them to a tester, is not practical in such cases.
+The solution is to perform exploratory testing, where you explore the application while simultaneously creating the test script.
+The created test script can then be published to your test management system (i.e., SpiraTest) for future regression testing.

 Rapise can help accelerate and optimize exploratory manual testing.
-Rapise lets you walk through the application, capturing your interactions as you use it, recording screenshots of the objects and screens you interact with.
-From this, Rapise will create a fully formed test script ready to use.
+Rapise lets you walk through the application, capturing your interactions as you use the application, and recording screenshots of the objects and screens you interact with.
+Based on this, Rapise will create a fully formed test script ready for use.

 Step 1 - Creating a New Test